Murder and attempted murder: what are the most serious crimes?

 The difference between murder and manslaughter

 Murder and manslaughter are two different crimes, although both result in the death of a person.
 The fundamental difference between them is precisely the degree of intent of the perpetrator and the circumstances in which the death occurred.
-While murder is an intentional act with the aim of killing another person, manslaughter is usually unintentional or committed under special circumstances which weaken the will of the perpetrator.
+While the crime of murder is an intentional act with the aim of killing another person, manslaughter is usually unintentional or committed under special circumstances that weaken the will of the perpetrator.

-Manslaughter often refers to situations where the perpetrator acts in a state of intense agitation or affect, such as under the influence of fear, anxiety or anger.
+Manslaughter often refers to situations where the perpetrator is acting under severe agitation or affect, such as fear, anxiety or anger.
 This affect must be triggered by some intense stimulus usually associated with the victim (for example, in the case of an attack on a close person or in the case of prolonged abuse).
-In these cases, the court may find that the perpetrator did not have a fully conscious intention to kill, which leads to a mitigation of the sentence compared to murder.
+In these cases, the court may find that the perpetrator did not have a fully conscious intention to kill, leading to a mitigation of the sentence as opposed to murder.

-However, an entirely different situation is the so-called necessary defence, which is considered to be a circumstance precluding unlawfulness.
+However, a completely different situation is the so-called necessary defence, which is considered to be a circumstance precluding unlawfulness.
 The act in question is therefore not considered a criminal offence at a certain point in time, although it may also result in, for example, death, bodily injury or damage to property.

 Tip: You don’t always commit a crime when you act illegally.
 It’s not illegal to just punch someone, you’re committing a crime.
 However, if you punch someone because they threaten you with a knife in your hand, for example, you are likely to be acting in necessary self-defence.
 In our article, we will explain the concept of necessary defense in detail, giving its conditions and specific real-life examples.